AwesomePrachi/quickflow-saas/README.md

 ## 🚀 Deployment

 - Frontend: Vercel
 - Backend: Render
-- Database: Free MySQL hosting
+- Database hosted on Aiven MySQL (SSL-enabled)

 The project is fully production-ready using a zero-cost stack.